feugy/melodie/README.md

    - https://github.com/paulmillr/chokidar/issues/917
    - https://github.com/paulmillr/chokidar/issues/591
 1. When loading new folders, enqueuing or going to album details will give incomplete results.
 Going back and forth won't load new data
+1. In tracks table, the rank column has variable width (BraveHeart), play icon is not vertically centered (2-lines rows)

 ## History